Bronstein, Gewirtz & Grossman, LLC Notifies Digital Turbine, Inc. (APPS) Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Digital Turbine, Inc. (“Digital Turbine” or the “Company”) (NASDAQ: APPS) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Digital Turbine securities between August 9, 2021 and May 17, 2022, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fapps1.
+NEW YORK, June 10, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Digital Turbine, Inc. ("Digital Turbine" or the "Company") (NASDAQ: APPS) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Digital Turbine securities between August 9, 2021 and May 17, 2022, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.Bgandg.com/apps1

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.